MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-initial-setup.md

 > [!NOTE]
 > Se isso não funcionar, inicie a URL no modo particular do Microsoft Edge ou no modo Incognito do Chrome.

-## <a name="finance-and-operations-environment-is-not-discoverable"></a>O ambiente do Finance and Operations não é detectável
+## <a name="finance-and-operations-environment-is-not-discoverable"></a>O ambiente de finanças e operações não é detectável

 Você poderá receber a seguinte mensagem de erro: